Azure/Health-Data-and-AI-Blueprint/deployment.md

-2. Run **deploy.ps1** with the **installModules** switch to install and verify all necessary modules are ready:
+2. Run **deploy.ps1** with the **installModules** switch to install and verify all necessary powershell modules are ready:
 ```
 .\deploy.ps1 -installModules
 ```
-  - It is recommended that if an error is flagged during deployment, that the errors be resolved prior to proceeding.
+  - It is recommended that if an error is flagged during deployment, that the errors be resolved prior to proceeding or retrying.
   - Time to deploy the solution will be approximately 25 minutes.

 3. Once the modules are installed, run **deploy.ps1** again to deploy